alelievr/Modern-Rendering-Introduction/MatricesAndTransformations.md

 ![](Media/Recordings/Matrix%2000%20Transpose.gif)

-In this course, we'll be using row major matrices which widely used in HLSL and DirectX which means that we'll be using the pre-multiplication order where the value to transform is planed on the left side of the operand.
+In this course, we'll be using row major matrices which is the default in DirectX.
+This means that we'll be using the pre-multiplication order where the value to transform is placed on the left side of the operand.

 $$result = vector * matrix$$